 Pamlico County Wind Farm Project's Possible Impact on Cherry Point

-This week on the Down East Journal, we explore the controversy over proposed wind energy turbines possibly interfering with Cherry Point base operations.
+We explore the controversy over proposed wind energy turbines possibly interfering with Cherry Point base operations.
 Some say the wind projects planned for Pamlico and Beaufort counties may play into possible BRAC base closures.

-From heating our homes to charging our cell phones we use energy now more than ever.
+From heating our homes to charging our cell phones… we use energy now more than ever.
 This increased reliance has created a push in our state to switch to a more sustainable and environmentally friendly ways of producing power.
 This month, Duke Energy completed a large, 12.5-megawatt solar project in Beaufort County and is planning to build another solar farm in eastern North Carolina.
-There's also an increased demand for wind power.
+There’s also an increased demand for wind power.
 There are several wind projects in the works in eastern North Carolina.
 And, two areas off the coast Kitty Hawk and Wilmington recently opened for wind energy projects.

 The future of sustainable energy in North Carolina may seem to have momentum, but some wind projects in eastern North Carolina specifically in Pamlico County are having trouble getting traction.
 I spoke with Oriental resident David Marchant.
 He told me wind turbines aren’t a good idea because it doesn’t make economic-sense.

 “It’s greener certainly.
 But it is much much more expensive.
 And I think power from fossil fuels can only get cheaper with natural gas becoming more and more available as a result of hydrofracking.
 I can’t imagine wind power being economic today”

 Pamlico County resident Mark Crowder is a proponent of green energy but is concerned with the noise made by the spinning blades.

 “To me, it seems like out in the Sound.
 The Sound would be a great place for them or out in the water if they could build them out there where there’s generally wind and out of the way from where people are living.”